-The knee research program is led by Professor Kay Crossley and Dr Adam Culvenor and focuses on the prevention and management of knee injuries and osteoarthritis across the lifespan.
+The knee research program within the Centre is led by Prof Kay Crossley, Dr Adam Culvenor and Dr Christian Barton.
+This program focuses on the prevention and management of knee injuries and osteoarthritis across the lifespan.

 The hip pain research program is led by Prof Kay Crossley, Dr Joanne Kemp and Dr Adam Semciw.
 Our research focuses on hip pain across the lifespan from young adults to the elderly.